GEN-MKT-18-7897-A

 A first-of-its-kind EU‑wide investigation by PAN Europe shows just how prevalent TFA contamination has become across cereal-based foods.
 According to the report:

-TFA forms as a persistent degradation product from PFAS-containing pesticides and fluorinated gases.
+TFA forms as a persistent degradation product from fluorine-containing gases (F-gases), pesticides and pharmaceuticals.
 Once released, it resists breakdown, accumulates in water, soil, crops, and, most critically, ends up in everyday foods.

 The findings make one thing clear: food has become a major and underrecognized exposure pathway for ultrashort-chain PFAS such as TFA.